ravi13021996/MeraDoc_FrontEnd/README.md

 On upper app bar Prescription is reflecting, need to click over there to got another route with reflect the listing page of prescription table in the prescription table you can see all active prescription is available in action colum you can see three icon 1.in eye icon you can go to edit the prescription document, 2.
 Withe delete button you can delete the docuement after confirmation 3.
-With print page you can pring the data with simple formatting

-on the top of the table  Add Prescription button is available that take you to the add page, you can enter patiant details and medicine
+With print page you can pring the data with simple formatting on the top of the table  Add Prescription button is available that take you to the add page, you can enter patiant details and medicine

-backend
+# backend
+First run command "npm i" to setup project with require modules Second run command "node index.js" to start the project Key point
+1. Express is used as a freamework.
+2. pdfkit-table is use for PDF generation
-after running nodemon or node index.js command server will start
+3. Mongodb is used as No sql Database after running nodemon or node index.js command server will startgit

 swagger is used for api documentation "http://localhost:5000/api-docs/" this is the link to open swagger to check api